shariffff/dash-todo/README.txt

 You can manage the Todo from *Dashboard -> Todo* or from the *Dashboard widget*.

 == Frequently Asked Questions ==
-= Why todo items are loading slowly? =
-It depends on the site's REST API response.
-I'm trying to optimize it as much as possible.
 = Where to report bugs or suggest improvements? =
-You can create issues on [Github] (https://github.com/shariffff/dash-todo)
+You can create issues here : https://github.com/shariffff/dash-todo

 == Screenshots ==